aahei/texera-blog-auto-complete-copy/content/en/blog/real-time-collab-editing/index.md

 ## Summary

 In this blog, we shared how we managed to implement real-time collaborative editing for Texera's Workflow Editor.
 Specifically, we introduced the conflict-resolution algorithm we chose and how we solved a few engineering challenges along the way.
 We hope the insights of this article can empower more open-source systems to include RTC more easily.
-In the future I might add more interesting details related to this work.
+In the future we might add more interesting details related to this work.

 ## Acknowledgement

-I want to thank Zuozhi Wang for his contributions to this work.
-I also want to thank Prof. Chen Li for helping with this blog.
+We want to thank Prof. Chen Li for helping with this blog.